Minnesota State Capitol

 The Quadriga atop the pediment of the Minnesota State Capitol is a work by Daniel Chester French, American sculptor of many renowned monuments including the Lincoln Memorial.
 It consists of an over-life sized group of four horses pulling a chariot and three figures; two women guiding the horses, and one man riding while holding aloft a staff that carries a plaque with “MINNESOTA” in raised letters.
 The work is fabricated of repousse copper sheets soldered over a stainless steel armature.
 The armature is a replacement of the original wrought iron that was installed during the 1990’s restoration during which the copper was repaired as well.
 All exterior surfaces were then coated with a primer and size and gilded with 23.75 K gold leaf by EverGreene.
 The group returned to the site and has remained a symbol of the state ever since.

-In 1998, EverGreene performed the gilding of bronze sculptures in front of the Minnesota State Capitol.
+In 1998, EverGreene performed the first gilding of bronze sculptures in front of the Minnesota State Capitol.
 Gilders prepared the surface by stripping, acid washing and priming, and then sized and gilded the sculpture with double weight custom 23.75-karat gold leaf.